Skip to Main Content

 Regulation Experts

-Deep knowledge of Korean airspace rules including the 150m altitude limit, no-fly zones near airports (5.5km radius), and permit lead times of 4+ business days for aerial photography permit from Ministry of National Defense.
+Our operators know Korean airspace rules in depth.
+That covers the 150m altitude limit and no-fly zones near airports (5.5km radius).
+It also covers permit lead times of 4+ business days for an aerial photography permit from the Ministry of National Defense.

 03.